The Symplectic Schur Process: Asymptotics of the oscillating symplectic Schur process

-The GUE corners process can also be observed at the tangency point $(x,y)=(4/5,-4/5)$ after a certain complementation of the point configuration, which we briefly explain next.
-The point process $\mathcal{L}(\lavec)$, around the microscopic location $(4n/5,-4n/5)$, tends to occupy diagonal segments of the form $(i,j), \dots, (i+k,j-k)$ with length $k = O(\sqrt{n})$.
-The complemented process that should be considered for asymptotics, depicted in \Cref{fig:symplectic schur}(d), consists of points $(i+1,j-1)$ if $(i,j)$ is occupied, but $(i+1,j-1)$ is not (this happens when $(i,j)$ is the down-right endpoint of a filled diagonal segment) and points $(i,j+1)$ if $(i,j)$ is occupied, but $(i-1,j+1)$ is not (here $(i,j)$ is the up-left endpoint of a filled diagonal segment).
+(this happens when $(i,j)$ is the upper left endpoint of a filled diagonal segment).
 This complementation procedure consists, in the language of lozenge tilings (which are in correspondence with interlacing partitions), in considering different types of lozenges in the neighborhood of the tangency point; see e.g.~\cite{Gor-2021}.
 Finally, we point out that the point configuration $\mathcal{L}(\lavec)$ originating from the symplectic Schur process does not consist of interlacing partitions, nevertheless asymptotically, around the tangency point, this identification can be made.